PoliteGirl/question/README.md

 console.log(student1.toString());
 ```

+## FOR DOCUMENTATION FOR REST API USED SWAGGER AND TESTING USED POSTMAN

 ### REST api
 A : REST represents REpresentational State Transfer; it is a relatively new aspect of writing web API.
 REST is stateless, therefore the SERVER has no state (or session data)